 North Carolina can boast about its beautiful beaches, wild horses and cities with nightlife.
 What it can’t boast about is the amount of student debt its residents carry.
-On average, North Carolina students graduate with $34,610 of student loan debt.
-And 6.9% of them, in general, owe over six figures of student loan debt.
+On average, North Carolina students graduate with $37,515 of student loan debt.
+And 7.9% of them, in general, owe over six figures of student loan debt.
+Fortunately, there are some North Carolina student loan forgiveness options available for eligible borrowers.

 These numbers might not be so shocking considering North Carolina is home to some of the most prestigious schools, including Duke University.
 Regardless, North Carolina isn’t blind to the student loan debt crisis.
 It has several state-specific loan forgiveness programs in place to help its residents manage student loan debt.